se-edu/se-book/designPrinciples/cohesion/how/outcomes.md

-:trophy: Can identify commons forms of cohesion :two:
+:trophy: Can increase cohesion :two: